Michael Nelson (footballer): Early coaching career

+Blyth Spartans

 Nelson returned to playing when he joined Blyth Spartans on 26 February 2020 until the end of the season.
 A week later on 4 March 2020, he was then made player-manager after the departure of Lee Clark.
-Three days later on 7 March 2020, Nelson's first game in charge came against Brackley Town, as the club lost 5–2.
+Three days later on 7 March 2020, Nelson's first game in charge came against Brackley Town, as the club loss 5–2.
 However, the 2019–20 season was ended early because of the COVID-19 pandemic.
 On 1 May 2020, he was appointed as a permanent manager at Blyth Spartans.
 Upon doing so, Nelson retired from professional football.

 Ahead of the 2020–21 season, Nelson made new signings, with a help from the "Impact of the Future Fund" and "the 1899 Club" support groups and praised the groups for their role in helping him bring in new players.
 However, Blyth Spartans struggled in the league, winning only once in fourteen league matches before the season was ended early because of the COVID-19 pandemic for the second time.
-During the 2020–21 season, he once came out of retirement as a replacement for the suspended Matthew Elsdon and played in the FA Cup match against Marske United, as the club lost 1–0.
-On 17 November 2021, with Blyth in the relegation zone of the National League North, Nelson left the club by mutual consent.
+During the 2020–21 season, he once came out of retirement as a replacement for the suspended Matthew Elsdon and played in the FA Cup match against Marske United, as the club loss 1–0.
+Following Blyth Spartans' injury crisis, Nelson made his first league appearance for the club, starting the whole game, in a 3–0 loss against York City on 2 December 2020.
+However in a match against Boston United on 7 December 2020, he suffered an injury and was substituted in the 25th-minute, in a 1–0 loss and his final appearance as professional footballer.
+Following this, Nelson made three more appearances for Blyth Spartans, as he returned to the dugout as manager.
+However, the season was interrupted due to the COVID-19 pandemic and league was declared null and void on 18 February 2021.

+The start of the 2021–22 season saw Nelson off to good start, helping Blyth Spartans earn nine points in the first six league matches to the season, winning only two matches.
+On 17 November 2021, with Blyth in the relegation zone of the National League North, he left the club by mutual consent.